ab490/book-it-now/README.md

 An event booking web application built to simplify the process of event creation and ticket booking.
 This application supports 2 types of users:
 - **Organizers**: Allows event organizers to list and create events.
-- **Users**: Users can browse and book tickets for their desired events.
+- **Attendees**: Attendees can browse and book tickets for their desired events.

 ## Accessing the Website